MarcelKueck/murph-concept/project-knowledge-base.md

 We have now shifted focus to Week 3 tasks:

-1. Task 3.1: Landing Page Design (UI/UX Design Agent) 🟠 - In Progress
+1. Task 3.1: Landing Page Design (UI/UX Design Agent) ✅ - Completed on 2025-03-23
-   - Design detailed landing page layout and animations
+   - Designed detailed landing page layout with section-by-section specifications
-   - Due: Day 12 (Priority: High)
+   - Created visual layout guide for all major sections (hero, value props, how it works, etc.)
+   - Developed animation guidelines and implementation approaches for each section
+   - Provided responsive design specifications for mobile, tablet, and desktop
+   - Created animation code examples using Framer Motion and GSAP
+   - Added accessibility considerations for all interactive elements

-2. Task 3.2: Landing Page Implementation (Frontend Development Agent) 🟡 - Planned
+2. Task 3.2: Landing Page Implementation (Frontend Development Agent) 🟠 - In Progress
    - Develop responsive landing page with animations
    - Due: Day 14 (Priority: High)
    - Dependencies: Tasks 2.2, 3.1